Audiology is a part of

 and treat hearing problems.

-Clinics, audiologists test to see if a child
+At Children's Mercy, audiologists test to see if a child

 can hear within the normal range.
 If not, they figure out

-which pitches children have trouble hearing and to what degree,
+which pitches children have trouble hearing,

 and what type of hearing loss children have.
 If the

-audiologist finds that the child has hearing loss,
+audiologist finds the child has hearing loss,

 he/she talks with the child, the child's family and other